 - Since your time is limited, it is best to focus on a couple of important points rather than a number of points.

 - Although it is good to illustrate your thoughts with examples, avoid the use of too many “I” statements so that you can connect with the general experience of your classmates.

 - It is important that your talk is well-organized, yet, it is meant to be spoken, unlike reading a paper.
 So, remember to keep your sentences relatively short and crafted in a way that engages the assembly.

 - Practice in front of your friends or in front of a mirror to get a sense of the flow of your talk (i.e., when to pause, etc.) and how it sounds when spoken out loud.

 - Time yourself—reading your written text out loud will actually take you a bit longer than you think.

 - Speak from your heart and allow the Holy Spirit to work through you!

-Please submit your completed application using this online form and bring a hard copy of your reflection to Campus Ministry, AMU 236,by noon on Wednesday April 16.
+Please submit your completed application using this online form and bring a hard copy of your reflection to Campus Ministry, AMU 236,by noon on Monday April 3.
 Sign up for a 15-minute interview slot in the Campus Ministry office.
-If you cannot make any of the times listed below, please contact Timothy Johnston.
+If you cannot make any of the times listed below, please contact Mary Reginald Anibueze.

 We will contact all of the applicants about our selection as soon as the interviews are completed.
 Your willingness to be a part of this special celebration is greatly appreciated not only by your peers, but the entire Marquette University community as well!